-Bitcoin is a type of digital currency—a cryptocurrency—that some owners view as an investment.
+Bitcoin is a type of crypto asset—a digital asset or cryptocurrency—that some owners view as an investment.
 Like all investments, bitcoin comes with risks, including the risk that you can lose some or all of your investment.

 A Bit More About Bitcoin

-Bitcoin was introduced in 2009 as an open source peer-to-peer payment system that uses its own currency, also called bitcoin, to transact business anywhere in the world.
-Think of it as a sophisticated computer program that encrypts, verifies and records bitcoin transactions.
-While bitcoin users are anonymous, a public record (i.e., the bitcoin blockchain) is public and shared between bitcoin system users.
-Mathematical proofs are used to verify the authenticity of each transaction.
-Because blockchain is immutable, there is no middleman (such as a bank) taking time and resources to ensure the legitimacy of the transaction.
+Bitcoin was introduced in 2009 as an open source peer-to-peer payment system that uses its own currency, also called bitcoin, to transact anywhere in the world.
+Think of it as a sophisticated payment system that encrypts, verifies and records bitcoin transactions on an immutable ledger without the use of an intermediary, such as a bank.
+While bitcoin users are pseudo-anonymous—users are identified by a long string of letters and numbers—a record of all transactions (i.e., the bitcoin blockchain) is publicly available and fully auditable.

 Bitcoin can be exchanged for traditional currency at exchange rates that fluctuate.
 IRS guidance notes that bitcoin currency is treated as property for U.S. federal tax purposes and subject to the same general tax principles.

-Buying, selling and using bitcoin, and interacting with bitcoin and other digital platforms, carry numerous risks:
+Buying, selling and using bitcoin, and interacting with bitcoin and other crypto asset platforms, carry numerous risks:

 - Bitcoin currency is not legal tender.
 No law requires companies or individuals to accept bitcoins as a form of payment.
 Instead, bitcoin use is limited to businesses and individuals that are willing to accept bitcoins.

 - Platforms that buy and sell bitcoins can be hacked, and some have failed.
-In addition, like the platforms themselves, digital wallets can be hacked.
+In addition, like the platforms themselves, crypto wallets can be hacked.
 As a result, consumers can—and have—lost money.

 - Bitcoin transactions can be subject to fraud and theft.
 For example, a fraudster could pose as a bitcoin exchange, intermediary or trader in an effort to lure you to send money, which is then stolen.

-- Unlike U.S. banks and credit unions that provide certain guarantees of safety to depositors, there are no such safeguards provided to digital wallets that hold digital currencies such as bitcoin.
+- Unlike U.S. banks and credit unions that provide certain guarantees of safety to depositors, there are no such safeguards provided to crypto wallets that hold crypto assets such as bitcoin.

 - Bitcoin payments are irreversible.
 Once you complete a transaction, it cannot be reversed.
 Purchases can be refunded, but that depends solely on the willingness of the establishment to do so.